Biden announces heavy artillery, other weapons for Ukraine

 Biden spoke on the new assistance, and more broadly about the situation in Ukraine, hours after Russian President Vladimir Putin claimed victory in the strategic city of Mariupol.
 Putin, however, ordered his troops not to risk more losses by storming the last pocket of Ukrainian resistance in the war’s iconic battleground.

-Biden in a brief exchange with reporters following his remarks called Russia’s claim on Mariupol “questionable.

 Russian forces have destroyed much of southeastern port city, which has witnessed some of the fiercest fighting of the war.
-By Russian estimates, about 2,000 Ukrainian forces remain holed up in a sprawling steel plant, even as Russian forces continue to pound the industrial site and repeatedly issue ultimatums for Ukrainian forces’ surrender.
+By Russian estimates, about 2,000 Ukrainian forces remain holed up in a sprawling steel plant, even as Russia continues to pound the industrial site and issue ultimatums for surrender.

-Earlier this week, Canadian Prime Minister Justin Trudeau said his country will send heavy artillery to Ukraine.
-Dutch Prime Minister Mark Rutte told Ukrainian President Volodymyr Zelenskyy that the Netherlands will send more heavy weapons, including armored vehicles.
+Biden sought to make clear to Russians that plenty more military assistance for Ukraine would be coming.

+“Sometimes we will speak softly and carry a large Javelin, because we’re sending a lot of those,” Biden said, paraphrasing Theodore Roosevelt and referring to an anti-tank missile system.

 The 72 howitzers are in addition to the 18 announced last week the U.S. was transferring to Ukraine.